-- Our 2020 business plan, including our underlying assumptions relating to 2020 refinance volumes and residential purchase market projections following consideration of MBA and Fannie Mae forecasts, projections for the national commercial market based upon forecasts by the Urban Land Institute, the interest rate environment, housing affordability, and recent and expected industry and company trends; and - Alignment of the 2020 performance results with the investment community's published projections for us and our publicly traded title company competitors.
+- Our 2021 business plan, including our underlying assumptions relating to 2021 refinance volumes and residential purchase market projections following consideration of forecasts of the Mortgage Bankers Association (MBA) and Fannie Mae, projections for the national commercial market based upon forecasts by the Urban Land Institute, the interest rate environment, housing affordability, and recent and expected industry and company trends; - 2021 performance targets as compared to 2020 performance results; - Alignment of the 2021 performance targets with the investment community's published projections for us and our publicly-traded title company competitors; and - · The effect that achieving the performance targets would have on our growth and margins.

 FNF Annual Incentive Performance Measures and Results.
-Although the compensation committee did not set pre-defined 2020 performance goals under the FNF incentive plan, after the conclusion of 2020, the compensation committee reviewed FNF's overall performance compared to its peers.
-The committee looked at the two performance goals used in previous years - adjusted revenue and adjusted pre-tax profit margin, which we refer to as "adjusted pre-tax title margin," in each case relating to our title segment.
+The performance goals for our 2021 annual cash incentives were based on adjusted revenue and adjusted pre-tax profit margin, which we refer to as "adjusted pre-tax title margin," in each case relating to our title segment.
 We believe these two performance measures are among the most important measures to our investors of the financial performance of our business.
 Title revenue is a leading measure of growth, market share, customer satisfaction and product strength.
 Pre-tax margin relating to our title segment is a leading measure of operating performance and efficiency.
 Both measures are used by investors and analysts and can have a significant impact on long-term stock price and the investing community's expectations.
 Additionally, when combined with the strong focus on long-term shareholder return created by our equity-based incentives and our named executive officers' significant stock ownership, these two measures analyzed on an annual basis provide a degree of checks and balances, requiring our named executive officers to consider both short-term and long-term performance of our businesses and investments.
 Adjusted title revenue and adjusted pre-tax title margin correspond to shareholder expectations, desired increase in our stock price, our annual budget, our long-term financial plan, and our board of directors' expectations.
 Further, both are measures that executives can directly affect.